terrimporter/RobinsonEtAl2020/README.md

 2. Denoised, chimera-filtered ESVs, pseudogene-filtered ORFs (FASTA) for BR5, F230R, and ml-jg.

 3. ESV x sample tables for BR5, F230R, and ml-jg.
 These are based on the denoised, chimera-, and pseudogene-filtered ESVs.

-4. FigS1_Map.R plots sites on the map.
-Uses Sites.csv as an infile.

 ## References